denizyuret/Knet.jl/README.md

 The dataset has housing related information for 506 neighborhoods in Boston from 1978.
-Each neighborhood is represented using 13 attributes such as crime rate, and the goal is to predict the median dollar value of the houses.
+Each neighborhood is represented using 13 attributes such as crime rate or distance to employment centers.
+The goal is to predict the median dollar value of the houses.
 After downloading, splitting and normalizing the data, we initialize the parameters randomly and take 10 steps in the negative gradient direction.
 We can see the loss dropping from 366.0 to 29.6.
 See [housing.jl](https://github.com/denizyuret/Knet.jl/blob/master/examples/housing.jl) for more information on this example.